itsjan/Back-end/your-barista/README.md

 ### **(2.2) Redeem a Drink (order)**

 ----
 Register an order redemption.
-This checks that the membership is valid and the time related limite (max 5 times per day, one drink every 30 minutes).
+This checks that the membership is valid and the time related limits (max 5 times per day, one drink every 30 minutes) are appreciated.

 * **URL**